Is energy benchmarking a new idea?

 How would BEWES affect tenants and buyers?

 If a building owner decided to make improvements after learning that their building had a low energy efficiency score, this would be good for renters, buyers, and the environment.
 With transparent scores, buyers and tenants are able to make better-informed decisions about buildings they live and work in based on energy use and estimated utility cost.
 More energy efficient spaces have been shown to lower energy bills, improve tenant comfort, reduce asthma rates and increase overall productivity.
 All these factors make energy-efficient buildings more appealing for current and prospective tenants and future buyers.
+View the transparency map by clicking here.

 What is ENERGY STAR Portfolio Manager?